Joanna Shields, Baroness Shields

-Joanna Shields, Baroness Shields, (born 12 July 1962) is an American–British businesswoman and politician.
-Shields was made a Life Peer in the House of Lords in 2014, and later was Minister for Internet Safety and Security under David Cameron and Theresa May.
-She had also been Advisor on the Digital Economy to David Cameron.
+Joanna Shields, Baroness Shields, (born 12 July 1962) is an American–British technology executive and member of the House of Lords.
+She was made a Life Peer in 2014 and served as the United Kingdom’s first Minister for Internet Safety and Security under Prime Ministers David Cameron and Theresa May.

 Early life and education

 Shields was born in 1962 in St. Marys, Pennsylvania, and was the second of five children.
-She earned a Bachelor of Science degree from Penn State University in 1984.
-Then, she earned an MBA from George Washington University.
-Shields started her career in Washington, D.C., before moving to Silicon Valley.
+She earned an MBA from George Washington University.

 Career history

 In 1989 Shields joined Electronics for Imaging (Efi) as a product manager and later was appointed as Vice President of Production Systems.
 She left in 1997 to become CEO at Veon, which she later sold to Phillips.
 Shields then moved to London to run RealNetworks EMEA.
 Subsequently, she was appointed as the director of EMEA Syndication & Partnerships for Google.

 In late 2006 Shields was approached by Benchmark Capital to step in as CEO of the social networking startup Bebo.
 At Bebo, Shields introduced Open Media, opening Bebo's platform for media companies to reach its 50M user base and enabling media owners to monetise their content, and Bebo Originals, a series of original online shows.
 The first Bebo Original KateModern was nominated for two BAFTA awards.
 She founded an organization called WeProtect in 2014, focused on preventing child sexual exploitation online.

 After engineering Bebo's acquisition for $850m by Aol in May 2008, Shields briefly relocated to New York City to head Aol's newly created People Networks, overseeing the company's social and communications assets including AIM, Aol Instant Messenger and ICQ.
 Bebo's development continued under Shields with the release of Timeline in 2009, the first social network to organise and represent life events in a linear way.
 Timeline eventually became standard on social networks when Facebook released the feature in 2012.

 In 2009 Shields was recruited by former Google colleague Sheryl Sandberg to run Facebook in Europe, Middle East & Africa as VP & managing director.

 In May 2018, Shields was announced as the Group CEO of BenevolentAI, a London-based medical startup.
 She stepped down from that role in September 2023.

+Following her departure from BenevolentAI, Shields founded Precognition, an advisory firm focused on AI strategy and policy for governments and corporate leadership.
+She currently serves as the Executive Chair of the Responsible AI Future Foundation and chairs the OpenAge Initiative.

+In May 2026, Shields served as a key partner in launching the "Faith-AI Covenant," an initiative organized by the Interfaith Alliance for Safer Communities.
+The project brings tech companies, including OpenAI and Anthropic, together with global faith leaders to establish moral and ethical frameworks for artificial intelligence development.